Turbul3nce/OSEP_Tools/Injectors/README.md

 ## Usage

-For any specific usage instructions, dependencies, or considerations for using the injectors, please see additional READMEs.
+For any specific usage instructions, dependencies, or considerations for using the injectors, please click on the technique.

 Happy hacking!